xiuql/BDSIM4CEPC/manual/source/installation.rst

   > sudo make install

-To change the installation directory, see `Configuring the BDSIM Build with Cmake`_ From any directory on your computer, ``bdsim`` should be available.
+To change the installation directory, see `Configuring the BDSIM Build with CMake`_ From any directory on your computer, ``bdsim`` should be available.
 From the build directory you can verify your installation using a serious of tests included with BDSIM.::